WuShengHan/plot_ldpc/README.md

 #
+Ultra optimal forward error correction design for performance, power, area, reliability and flexibility.
 This code family would demostrate correction performance, which include
 1. WSH code family for codeword info = 256, 512, 1024, 2048, 4096 and 8192.
 These codes are proposed for B5G/6G channel coding
 2. 5G NR NTU code proposed family: